wallarm/product-documentation/docs/2.18/updating-migrating/general-recommendations.md

 Before upgrading, please check the [set of changes](what-is-new.md) and consider a possible configuration change when planning the upgrade.

-???
-"Set of changes in Wallarm node 2.18"
+??? note "Set of changes in Wallarm node 2.18"

     **Changes in supported installation platforms**